rem-bot-industries/rem-v2/README.md

   "ws_port":8080
 }
 ```
-- Beta should always be set to true.
 - no_error_tracking disables sentry, the bugtracker of rem, leave this set to true.
 - the number of shards defines how many processes the master will spawn.
  Can be set to 1 unless you want to operate this fork on over 2500 servers.